roscibely/Computer-graphics/README.md

 [OpenGL](https://www.opengl.org/) and GLUT Utility Toolkit

-The idea is to apply the texture and altimetry of the planet Mars 🟤 (available at \ textit {http://planetpixelemporium.com/mars.html}) in a sphere.
+The idea is to apply the texture and altimetry of the planet Mars 🟤 (available at [here](http://planetpixelemporium.com/mars.html) ) in a sphere.
 For this, knowledge of linear algebra is needed, specifically transformations and geometry.

     I. Texture